 Are you new to surfing and aren’t totally sure how often you’ll be getting in the water?
 This is an easy one: go cheap.
 If you wear a suit only occasionally, you’re more likely to let it dry improperly, trapping water and salt in the seams and leaving it there for weeks on end where it will erode the neoprene.
 Plus, every surfer is different.
 Some surfers require extra-thick suits to remain as warm and cozy as possible to perform at a decently high level; others prefer a thinner, more flexible suit and don’t mind a slight chill.
 You won’t know which type you are until you spend a lot of time in the water.
 Even the finest wetsuits don’t last more than a couple years at best, so there’s no reason to buy a fancy, expensive suit until you know what you actually need.
 You’ll be buying a new one in a couple winters anyway.
 Plenty of decent suits can be had for around $200-300.

-A basic, backzip wetsuit (higher-end suits will almost always have the zipper across the chest for added back flexibility) with glued and sealed seams, Rip Curl’s budget offering is perfectly fine for a season or two of getting your feet wet.
-And at less than $200, they’re a huge bargain.
+A basic, backzip or chest zip wetsuit (higher-end suits will almost always have the zipper across the chest for added back flexibility) with glued and sealed seams, both of these budget offerings are perfectly fine for a season or two of getting your feet wet.
+And at about $200, they’re a huge bargain.

 The Every Day Surfer